 Fishermen have been harvesting the iconic American lobster since colonial times.
 Both Native Americans and colonists caught this abundant resource by hand and used them for food, bait, and even fertilizer.
 One colonist wrote that the lobster’s “plenty makes them little esteemed and seldom eaten,” an ironic statement considering that today the meat of the American lobster is so highly prized that it supports one of the most intense and valuable commercial fisheries in North America, with revenues in the hundreds of millions.

 With this long history of fishing also comes a long history of monitoring and management.
 As markets grew and commercial fisheries expanded along the northeast coast in the late 1800s, people involved in the fishery noticed catch rates and the size of harvested lobsters began to fall, an indication that the lobster populations might be declining.
 States enacted a number of regulations to halt this decline and maintain these valuable fisheries, restricting the size of lobster that could be harvested and when lobster could be harvested.
 Maine also prohibited harvest of egg-bearing females to protect them and future generations of lobster.
 As populations continued to decrease despite these regulations, scientists theorized that other factors besides fishing pressure might be partly to blame.
-They conjectured that poor habitat conditions and predators might also have contributed to the decline.
+They speculated that environmental and biological stressors contributed to the decline.

 Today, scientists face similar challenges regarding the abundance and management of lobster.
-Although lobster fisheries are highly regulated and harvests in some areas are at their peak, recent assessments of the lobster resource paint a mixed picture, with record high abundance and reproduction and survival rates throughout most of the Gulf of Maine and Georges Bank, but decreasing abundance and reproduction and survival rates in southern New England.
-State and federal fishery managers and lobstermen are continually working on ways to ensure the continued health of this valuable resource and are developing additional harvest restrictions for the southern New England population due to concerns about its current state.
-Managers also recently capped the number of lobster trap permits in the primary Gulf of Maine fishing area to maintain current harvest levels and the abundance of the resource in this area.
+Although lobster fisheries are highly regulated and harvests in some areas are at their peak, recent assessments of the lobster resource paint a mixed picture, with record high abundance, reproduction, and survival rates throughout most of the Gulf of Maine and Georges Bank, but decreasing abundance, reproduction, and survival rates in Southern New England.
+State and federal fishery managers and lobstermen are continually working on ways to ensure the continued health of this valuable resource and are developing additional harvest restrictions for the Southern New England population due to concerns about its current stock status.
+Federal managers also recently capped the number of lobster trap permits in the primary Gulf of Maine fishing area to maintain current harvest levels and the abundance of the resource in this area.

 LOCATION & HABITAT